 In her research, Tallal found that many children who struggle with language have a listening "window" that is slower than 1/4 second long.
 Yet to differentiate fast-changing sounds, the brain needs to be able to perceive differences at the millisecond range to learn the smaller sounds inside of words, the phonemes.
 If auditory information could be slowed down, Tallal theorized, it should become easier for children with processing delays to learn those differences.
 That instead of mistaking "cat" for "tat," for example, they could learn to hear the discrete changes.
 And if that information then could be presented at increasingly faster rates, their brains could be remodeled to make learning language easier and permanent.
 That is just what Fast ForWord and the team's related learning tools accomplish.
 As shown by fMRI studies, the brains of children who have used the program develop the same firing patterns as children who do not struggle with language.

-Paula Tallal, Board of Governor's Professor of Neuroscience at Rutgers, is a world-renowned authority and leading researcher in language learning disabilities.
+Paula Tallal, now a Rutgers Professor Emerita, is a world-renowned authority and leading researcher in language learning disabilities.
 A cognitive neuroscientist and board-certified clinical psychologist, she was recruited to Rutgers in 1985 to co-found and co-direct the Center for Molecular and Behavioral Neuroscience.
 She also is one of the founders of the Scientific Learning Corporation which develops the reading and language learning programs Fast ForWord, among other products that pioneer computer/Internet based training based on neuroplasticity.
 She has authored over 200 professional publications and holds several patents.
 She was selected by the Library of Congress to be the Commentator for the Field of Psychology at its Bicentennial Celebration and earned the Thomas Alva Edison Patent Prize for her work leading to the development of Fast ForWord.
 She is an active participant in many scientific advisory boards and governmental committees for both developmental language disorders and learning disabilities.

 Tallal received her bachelor's degree from New York University and her Ph.D. from Cambridge University, and conducted additional research training at Johns Hopkins University.